DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 ### Signalling encrypted transports

-The primaries property, *with* the extra label, MAY also have one or more TLSA resource records {{!RFC6698}}.
+The `primaries` property, *with* the extra label, MAY also have a TLSA RRset with one or more TLSA RRs {{!RFC6698}}.
-The presence of TLSA records signals support of DNS over TLS (DoT) {{!RFC7858}} or DNS over QUIC (DoQ) {{!RFC9250}} by the primary and the means by which the catalog consumer can successfully authenticate the primary.
+The presence of a TLSA RRset signals support of DNS over TLS (DoT) {{!RFC7858}} or DNS over QUIC (DoQ) {{!RFC9250}} by the primary and the means by which the catalog consumer can successfully authenticate the primary.
-TLSA records MUST be prepended by two labels (below the `property` label *with* the extra label) indicating the decimal representation of the port number (see {{Section 3 of !RFC6698}}) and the protocol name of the transport (see {{Section 4 of ?I-D.draft-ietf-dnsop-svcb-dane-05}}).
+TLSA RRsets MUST be prepended by two labels (below the `property` label *with* the extra label) indicating the decimal representation of the port number (see {{Section 3 of !RFC6698}}) and the protocol name of the transport (see {{Section 4 of ?I-D.draft-ietf-dnsop-svcb-dane-05}}).
-Catalog consumers MUST transfer member zone and incremental updates over either DoT or DoQ in the presence of such TLSA records.
+Catalog consumers MUST transfer member zone and incremental updates over either DoT or DoQ in the presence of a TLSA RRset.

-An authentication domain name (see {{Section 2 of !RFC8310}}) MAY be provided by a single PTR resource record at the same name as the TLSA records.
+An authentication domain name (see {{Section 2 of !RFC8310}}) MAY be provided by a PTR RRset, which MUST consist of a single PTR RR, at the same name as the TLSA RRset.
 When an authentication domain name is provided, catalog consumer MUST send the TLS SNI extension containing that name.

-For the same reasons as given in {{Section 3.1.3 of !RFC7672}}, the TLSA records with certificate usage PKIX-TA(0) or PKIX-EE(1) SHOULD NOT be included.
+For the same reasons as given in {{Section 3.1.3 of !RFC7672}}, the TLSA RRs with certificate usage PKIX-TA(0) or PKIX-EE(1) SHOULD NOT be included.
-Usage of such records by catalog consumers is undefined.
+Usage of such RRs by catalog consumers is undefined.
-Catalog consumers MAY treat such records as "unusable".
+Catalog consumers MAY treat such RRs as "unusable".

 ~~~ ascii-art
 ZONELABEL2.zones.$CATZ  0                IN PTR example.net.